Open Building Population Layer (Canada) — v3

 Open Building Population Layer (Canada) v3

 About this project The Open Building Population Layer (Canada) is a personal project by Maxim Fortin.
 It is not an official Government of Canada data source for building footprints or population distribution.
+This layer is intended for high-level analysis and approximation, not for determining the population of a specific building or address.
 No warranty is given as to the accuracy or completeness of the information provided.

 Table of Contents